 Our school takes reasonable steps to protect information from misuse and loss, and from unauthorised access, modification and disclosure.
 Our school stores all paper and electronic records securely, consistent with the Department’s records management policy and information security standards.
-All school records are disposed of, or transferred to the Public Records Office Victoria, as required by the relevant Public Record Office Victoria record Retention and Disposal Authorities.
+All school records are disposed of, or transferred to the State Archives (Public Record Office Victoria), as required by the relevant Public Record Office Victoria record Retention and Disposal Authorities.
 Refer to the

 Updating your information

 We endeavour to ensure that information about students, their families and staff is accurate, complete and up to date.
 To update your information, please contact our school’s general office when information you have provided to them has changed.

 Information for parents